 August 7 – The Irish Wakers are slated to perform once again on the lovely open air stage of the Gulf of Georgia Cannery in Steveston.
 The show starts at 6:30.

-April 20 – Brian, with back up band, will be the feature act at the Deep Cove Coffee House [Mount Seymour United Church, 1200 Parkgate Ave. in North Vancouver.
+April 20 – The Brian Robertson Trio, with BC fiddle champion Michael Burnyeat and acclaimed multi-instrumentalist Victor Smith, will be the feature act at the Deep Cove Coffee House [Mount Seymour United Church, 1200 Parkgate Ave. in North Vancouver.
 Admission $10 with doors open at 7:00 pm, opening acts at 7:30, feature at 9:00 pm.